Complaints

 A person may request the review of a decision by filing a written complaint with the administrative review officer.
 A complaint under subsection (1) must be filed

-(a) within the time specified for requesting a review in the enactment that grants the
+(a) within the time specified for requesting a review in the enactment that grants the right of review, or

-(b) if no time is specified in that enactment, within 15 days after the complainant was
+(b) if no time is specified in that enactment, within 15 days after the complainant was notified of the decision that is the subject of the request for a review.

 A complaint under subsection (1) must

-(a) identify the decision, including its subject matter, that is the subject of the request
+(a) identify the decision, including its subject matter, that is the subject of the request for review,

 (b) state the date the complainant was notified of the decision,